CRISES IN THE CAPITALIST SYSTEM

 4. Destruction of Properties.

-Farmlands, mines, and infrastructure such as railways and ports in German colonies were destroyed during the fighting.
+Farmlands, mines and infrastructure such as railways, telegraphs and ports in German colonies were destroyed during WWI.

 5. Disruption of External Trade.

-Africa bought industrial goods and exported raw materials before the war.
+Africa bought industrial goods and exported raw materials before WWI.

-This trade declined because European economic sectors like Industries were badly destroyed by the explosions, leading to stagnation of industrial production and reduced demand for African raw materials.
+Trade declined because European economic sectors including Industries were badly destroyed by explosions, leading to stagnation in industrial production and reduced demand for African raw materials.

 6. Increased Exploitation.

-To compensate for losses, colonial powers intensified exploitation:
+To compensate for losses, colonial powers intensified exploitation through;

 • Land alienation (Africans lost their lands).